Tips on Caring for Jewelry

 Many jewelry stores offer free check-up or professional cleaning at scheduled intervals: Jewelry should be checked every six months and cleaned frequently.
 Look for a jeweler with professional training and a good reputation – asking friends or relatives for recommendations is a good place to start.
 GIA’s Retailer Lookup can help locate a jeweler in your area who has GIA trained associates on staff.

 Planning a getaway?
-Read our 10 tips for packing jewelry for travel.
+Read our Ten Tips for Traveling with Jewelry.